24053438d/COMP3421-Blog/README.md

    - Log in with admin credentials:
      - Email: admin123@gmail.com
      - Password: admin123
-   - Access the admin panel at `/admin` or click Admin in navigation bar
+   - Access the admin panel at `/admin` or click "Admin" in navigation bar
    - Manage posts and view detailed of the post
      - Title
      - Author